 Kalamaki – Aigina – Agistri

 Aigina and Agistri are two islands very close to Athens and going there by boat, gives you the opportunity to visit some amazing beaches.
 The port of Agia Marina in Aigina is only suitable for small boats.
 Clearly, the more organized Port of Perdika is preferred for yachts and sailing boats.

 Secret: The totally “green” island of Moni is only 3 nm away from Perdika and it was very clear and beautiful waters!
 It’s incredible the tranquillity that you will find it there, a place so close to Athens!

 In the harbour of Megalochori, in Agkistri there is the appropriate infrastructure for boats.
 There are idyllic spots and excursions to nearby islands, with beaches that you weren’t expected to discover, so close to Athens, like Aponisos, Dragoneri, Skliri and Chalkiada (the last one is mainly a nude beach!)

 Lavrio – Kea

 From Lavrio the nearest island of Cyclades is Kea, only 2-3 hours away.
 Kea has a network of footpaths with a total length of 36 km and it’s considered an ideal place for those who love hiking and trekking!
-And after trekking, beautiful beaches are waiting for your pleasure and relaxing!
+And after trekking, beautiful beaches are waiting for your pleasure and relaxation!
 In return, if you start promptly from Kea, you can make a short stop for swimming in the Gulf of Sounion.

 If you want to find more about sailing in Athens, then simply ask us!